mpi-advance/locality_aware/README.md

 enum NeighborAlltoallvInitMethod
 {
-    NEIGHBOR_ALLTOALLV_INIT_STANDARD, \\DEFAULT
+    NEIGHBOR_ALLTOALLV_INIT_STANDARD, // DEFAULT
     NEIGHBOR_ALLTOALLV_INIT_LOCALITY
 };
 ```

 ### Structs and Classes.
 The library provides the following opaque structs.
 Limited access and control of the interior of these structs is available through API calls.
-For more information see doxygen docs.
+For more information, please see the doxygen documentation.
 - MPIL_Comm
 - MPIL_Info
 - MPIL_Topo